 Bowra is open to visitors from 1st March to 31st October 2019.
 Visitors are welcome to travel about the sanctuary on well-maintained designated dirt tracks seeking birds or other wildlife.
 During August and September the sanctuary can be alive with wildflowers if the region has received rain.
 Bookings are essential.

 Bowra Wildlife Sanctuary has a long reputation as a reliable birding site with a bird list of over two hundred species, including nine threatened species.
-All four species of Australian Babblers are present and the rare Grey Falcon breeds on the sanctuary.
+Three species of Australian Babblers are present and the rare Grey Falcon breeds on the sanctuary.

-The Shearers’ Quarters which accommodates 11, in six one or two bed rooms.
+The Shearers’ Quarters accommodates 11 people, in six bedrooms.
 The Quarters share the kitchen, common dining and meeting area.
 The showers and toilets for the Quarters are in adjoining buildings.

 The building has 240v power, hot water, kitchen with a stove, microwave, toaster, cooking pots and utensils, crockery and cutlery.
 Detergents and tea towels are supplied.
 All beds have sheets, blankets, pillows, doonas and electric blankets for cold winter nights.
 Towels are provided.

 All visitors must take their rubbish off the property.

 Camping is in open areas adjacent to the buildings and around a nearby lagoon.
 There are facilities for a few caravans or camper trailers to access 240v power.
 This power is quite limited and not suitable for air conditioning, heating, cooking or other power-hungry uses.
 Campers use the same showers and toilets as those staying in the Quarters.
 There is also plenty of bore water on the property.

 Open fires of any type are not permitted.